gtalarico/ironpython-stubs/README.md

 ## Background

-Autocomplete for Python can be quite good an easy to use in an editor like Atom.
+Autocomplete for Python can be quite good and easy to use in an editor like Atom.

 The problem comes when you are using IronPython with modules loaded through the Common Language Runtime (clr); the autocomplete engine runs regular python,